MattyTheHacker/FirstYearCSResources/links.md

 Resource lists are currently being migrated to the <a href="modules"> Modules </a> page.

-Please be aware the page is still under construction and as such may have problems or not be up to date.

 ## CSS
 - <a href="https://cssbham.com/join">Join the Society</a>